Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 Built in the early 1800s by shipbuilder George Bourne, the house originally had a simple design.
 After traveling to Europe, Bourne became inspired by Gothic architecture.
 He carved the intricate details himself, which added the unique trim that makes it look like a frosted cake.
 Over time, it became a well-known attraction.

-Although the house is privately owned, visitors can still admire it from the outside.
+Although the house is privately owned, visitors can still admire it outside.
 It is located on Summer Street.
 This road is famous for unique old houses, not only this one.
 Many guided tours pass by, sharing stories about its history.
 This is a must-see for anyone exploring Kennebunkport Maine things to do.

 Best Indoor Things to Do in Kennebunkport Maine